1322403796/Songzhuang_Ground_Fissure/README.md

 * Displacement fields at various time steps.
 * Damage fields indicating the extent of fissure propagation.
 * Line plots of horizontal and vertical displacements at key points.

+## Disclaimer
+The code provided is for research and educational purposes only and should not be used for commercial purposes without prior permission from the copyright holder.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments